Buali03/Anime-Review/README.md

 </p>
 <p>
-In order to create reviews and view other's profiles. they must create an account to be able to use the website functionality.
+In order to create reviews and view other's profiles.
+They must create an account to be able to use the website functionality.
 These are the different pages that this website has:
 </p>
 </br>
 <img src="SignUp.png">
 <p>
-<b>Sign up:</b> This page made to allow users create their account for the website.
+<b>Sign up:</b> This page allows users create their account for the website.
 </p>
 <p>
-<b>Login:</b> This page made to allow users log into their account for the website.
+<b>Login:</b> This page allows users log into their account for the website.
 </p>
 <img src="PagePic.png">
 <p>